FranklinZuniorr/template-s3-cloudfront-ci/README.md

   * `WF_GITHUB_TOKEN`: A GitHub classic token with `repo` permissions, used for workflow operations.
   * `GH_LINK_PROJECT_ENVS`: Private GitHub repository link of environment variables specific to your default project environment (e.g., production or development).

-    ⚠️ **This must be the raw URL** of the `.env` file stored in a private GitHub repository to ensure the pipeline can fetch the raw environment variables content directly.
+    ⚠️ **This must be the raw URL** of the `.env.prod` file stored in a private GitHub repository to ensure the pipeline can fetch the raw environment variables content directly.

 ### PUSH PREVIEW CI INPUTS